mnkenny/CompPhysFinalProject_AthayKenny/README.md

 We have added an additional term to the simple (1D) diffusion equation- a radiative loss term- to explore more interesting physics: what happens when the heat can leak out the asteroid.
 The modified heat/diffusion equation is now no longer analytically solvable, so we rely on thenumerical scheme to illuminate what's going on!

+Directions for exploration and evaluation:

+  The main code is located in "PDE_Solver.py".
+Please run the file "MAINFILE_AsteroidPDESolver.ipynb", which calls the functions in the .py file.
+Included in the notebook are testing, visualization of results, and descriptions/analysis of the results.